sourcegraph/sourcegraph-public-snapshot/doc/admin/workers.md

 This job runs [out of band migrations](migration.md#mout-of-band-migrations), which perform large data migrations in the background over time instead of synchronously during Sourcegraph instance updates.

+#### `codeintel-dependencies-indexer`

+This job periodically indexes the lockfiles found in repositories to build an index of dependencies and dependents.

 #### `codeintel-policies-repository-matcher`

 This job periodically updates an index of policy repository patterns to matching repository names.